The French Riviera (also known as Côte d’Azur) is one of the most affluent and desirable destinations in the whole country, if not the world.

 4. Varied history and culture

 The French Riviera is a collection of towns and cities, and so has plenty of variation in its history and culture.
-If that’s your thing then you could do a lot worse for a retirement destination.
+If that’s your thing, this is the place to be.

 You’ll find Roman ruins (like the ones in Climiez), ruined castles (such as Grimaldi near Saint-Tropez), and plenty of evidence of the region’s popularity with the Georgian and Victorian upper classes.
 It’s a history lover’s paradise.